 Horizons students enroll in PreK and return each year through Grade 12.
-In partnership with GFA, PreK-8 students attend a six-week summer program of small classes led by professional, nurturing teachers.
-Students engage with an individualized curriculum emphasizing reading, writing and math.
-Enrichment activities, including swimming and music, expose students to new opportunities.
+In partnership with GFA, PreK-8 students attend a six-week summer program of classes led by professional, nurturing teachers.
+Students engage in an individualized curriculum that builds reading, math and social-emotional skills.
+Enrichment activities, including science, the arts, and swimming, expose students to new opportunities.
 Throughout the school year, Saturday Academy provides academic and social continuity while reinforcing the student-Horizons relationship.
-The program assists students in navigating high school and college through a combination of year-round tutoring, mentoring, and one-on-one college counseling.
+The program assists its high school and college students through a combination of year-round tutoring, mentoring, and one-on-one college counseling.

 Why We Do It